 >> Learn More: Securing Confidential Personal Data Both Online and Offline

 As people who take security seriously, we understand the risk that comes along with being overly public with our personal data.
 Doing so increases the likelihood of getting spammed, scammed, or having your personally identifiable information (PII) stolen.
-We can go on forever, but to keep it simple, here are some of the top reasons we chose to opt out of Radaris:
+With fraud costing Americans over $12.5 billion in 2024, this risk is real.2 We can go on forever, but to keep it simple, here are some of the top reasons we chose to opt out of Radaris:

-• Identity theft.
+- Identity theft.
 This is a big one.
 When your information is spread across broker sites like Radaris, it makes it easier to become a victim of identity theft.
 Removing your data ensures you know exactly how, where, when, and why your information is collected and used.
-Opting out of these databases also minimizes your online presence, which, again, adds another layer of protection around your private information.
+Opting out of these databases also minimizes your online presence, which adds another layer of protection against identity theft.

 Pro Tip: Data from broker databases can often have way too much information on you, making it easy to become a victim of identity theft.
 Read our article on identity theft protection to stay informed.
 Then, consider one of our top-rated identity theft protection services for complete coverage.

-• Scams and unsolicited communications.
+- Scams and unsolicited communications.
 No one actually enjoys spam.
 Even worse, who wants to get scammed?
-So, to keep solicitors out of your inbox and prevent fraudulent activities, opting out of broker sites may be your best bet.
+To keep solicitors out of your inbox and prevent fraudulent activities, opting out of broker sites may be your best bet.
 It’s one step you can take to prevent being scammed online.

-• Peace of mind.
+- Peace of mind.
 Removing your information gives you peace of mind knowing that not just anyone can Google your name and find heaps of information on you.
-Opting out of data broker sites might be even more important if you value your privacy.
+Opting out of data broker sites is especially important if you value your privacy and want to maintain control over your digital footprint.

 Wrap Up: How to Opt Out of Radaris